 There is no “one size fits all” approach to special education.
 It’s tailored to meet each student’s needs.
 Special education refers to a range of services that can be provided in different ways and in different settings.

-will focus on your child’s strengths as well as his challenges.
-And you’ll be an important member of the team that decides what he needs to make progress in school.
+will focus on your child’s strengths as well as challenges.
+And you’ll be an important member of the team that decides what your child needs to make progress in school.

 To qualify for special education services, a student must:

 Have a documented disability that is covered by IDEA, and

 “Access” is an important term in education.
 Making the curriculum accessible to students with disabilities is a lot like making buildings accessible to people in wheelchairs.
 If there’s a barrier to your child’s learning, such as difficulty reading, the school needs to come up with the equivalent of a wheelchair ramp to help your child access the reading material.

 that looks at the way your child thinks.
 It also looks at other aspects of his development.
 You or your child’s school can request an evaluation.
 If the district agrees to evaluate your child, the testing will be conducted at no cost to you.

 What disabilities are covered by special education?

-- Dyslexia: Difficulty with reading, writing, spelling, speaking
+Dyslexia: Difficulty with reading, writing, spelling, speaking

-- Dyscalculia: Difficulty doing math problems, understanding time and money, remembering math facts
+Dyscalculia: Difficulty doing math problems, understanding time and money, remembering math facts

-- Dysgraphia: Difficulty with handwriting, spelling, organizing ideas
+Dysgraphia: Difficulty with handwriting, spelling, organizing ideas

-- Dyspraxia: Difficulty with hand-eye coordination, balance, fine motor skills
+Dyspraxia: Difficulty with hand-eye coordination, balance, fine motor skills

-- Visual processing issues: Difficulty interpreting what the eye sees (which is different from having a visual impairment)
+Visual processing issues: Difficulty interpreting what the eye sees (which is different from having a visual impairment)